telerik/maui-docs/controls/scheduler/built-in-dialogs.md

 ### Methods

-The Scheduler exposes a way to explicitly show the built-in dialogs through the following methods:
+Use the following methods to show the built-in dialogs of the Scheduler:

 * `CreateAppointmentWithDialog(DataRange range)`&mdash;Opens a dialog for creating an appointment.
 * `EditAppointmentWithDialog(Occurrence occurrence)`&mdash;Opens a dialog for editing an exsisting appointment.